300IQmove/Kitten/README.md

 ## Getting Started

-Optionally, you can either **(1)** invite an existing bot to one of the servers where you have the "MANAGE_SERVER" permision, or **(2)** create your own copy.
+Optionally, you can either **(1)** invite an existing bot to one of the servers where you have the `Manage Server` permision, or **(2)** create your own copy.

 ### 1. Invite an existing bot

-Open the link in the browser or click on the [hyperlink](https://discord.com/api/oauth2/authorize?client_id=1124380232267333673&permissions=0&scope=bot%20applications.commands), then select the server to invite the bot to.
+Open the link in the browser or click on the [hyperlink](https://discord.com/api/oauth2/authorize?client_id=1124380232267333673&permissions=0&scope=bot%20applications.commands), then select the server to invite the bot to:

 ```
 https://discord.com/api/oauth2/authorize?client_id=1124380232267333673&permissions=0&scope=bot%20applications.commands